ChadChatPWr/Watchdog/README.md

 ## How to compile
 To compile the program, you will need to download and install the GNU Compiler for cpp (the download link can be found [here](https://gcc.gnu.org/)).
 After downloading and installing the compiler, launc your teminal.
 Using proper commands, go to the main.cpp, watchdog.cpp and watchdog.h destination.
-While inside the folder with all the files, type 'g++ main.cpp'.
+While inside the folder with all the files, type 'g++ main.cpp watchdog.cpp'.
 This will compile the code and make an executable file named 'a.exe'.
 To launch the program, type './a', this will launch the program.

 As of now, no extra libraries are neccesary.
 This might change with the development of this program.